Master of Engineering in Game Design, Development, and Innovation

 Department: Institute for Enterprise Engineering

-Website: ene.duke.edu/programs/gddi
+Website: masters.pratt.duke.edu/gddi

 Program Summary